mayonorris/alx-system_engineering-devops/0x00-shell_basics/README.md

- The first line #!/bin/bash, tells the shell that this is a Bash shell script.
+The first line #!/bin/bash, tells the shell that this is a Bash shell script. pwd, gets the absolute path of the current working directory

-$(pwd), gets the absolute path of the current working directory and echo print the working directory. ls Display the contents list of your current directory.
+ls Display the contents list of your current directory.

 cd ~: bring to the home directory

 ls -l : Display current directory contents in a long forma